dustinpfister/blog_posts/_posts/lodash_includes.md

 layout: post
 categories: lodash
 id: 96
-updated: 2020-01-04 11:02:04
+updated: 2020-01-31 11:13:22
-version: 1.13
+version: 1.14
 ---

-Time for yet another [one of my posts](/categories/lodash/) on [lodash](https://lodash.com/), today I will be writing about the [\_.includes](https://lodash.com/docs/4.17.4#includes) method and why It might be useful in some situations.
+Time for yet another [one of my posts](/categories/lodash/) on [lodash](https://lodash.com/), today I will be writing about the [\_.includes](https://lodash.com/docs/4.17.4#includes) method, and why It might be useful in some situations when working on a project where lodash is part of the stack.
 The lodash \_.includes method is one of the collection methods in lodash that will work with Arrays, and Objects in general, and even strings.
-The nature of the lodash includes method is that it can be used as a means to test if a value is included in a collection or not.
+The nature of the lodash includes method is that it can be used as a way to test if a value is included in a collection or not.

 <!-- more -->